Drinking alcohol while pregnant

-Experts are still unsure exactly how much alcohol is safe for you to have while you're pregnant, so the safest approach is not to drink at all while you're expecting.
+Experts are still unsure exactly how much – if any – alcohol is completely safe for you to have while you're pregnant, so the safest approach is not to drink at all while you're expecting.

 - facial abnormalities

-Binge drinking, which is defined as drinking more than 5 standard drinks or 7.5 units in a single session (a bottle of wine is around 9 units) or regularly drinking over the recommended level may be associated with lesser forms of FAS.
+Drinking less heavily, and even drinking heavily on single occasions, may be associated with lesser forms of FAS.
 The risk is likely to be greater the more you drink.

-So, you might decide that the safest option for you is to avoid alcohol completely for nine months.
-It may not be as difficult as you think, as many women go off the taste of alcohol early in pregnancy.
+It may not be as difficult as you think to avoid alcohol completely for nine months, as many women go off the taste of alcohol early in pregnancy.

-One UK unit is 10ml (or eight grams) of pure alcohol.
+One UK unit is 10 millilitres (ml) – or eight grams – of pure alcohol.
 This is equal to:

 - half a pint of beer, lager or cider at 3.5% alcohol by volume (ABV: you can find this on the label)